rajthakurr/Interactive-MindMap/README.md

 ---

 ## 🔄 Data Flow (From Data to UI)
+━━━━━━━━━━━━━━━━━━━━━━

-1. **Initial Data Structure**
+* **Initial Data Structure**
-    The mindmap data is stored as a hierarchical JSON-like structure where each node contains: `id`, `label`, `summary`, `note`, and `children`.
+The mindmap data is stored as a hierarchical JSON-like structure where each node contains:
+`id`, `label`, `summary`, `note`, and `children`.

-2. **Hierarchy Processing**
+* **Hierarchy Processing**
 The data is converted into a D3 hierarchy using the `d3.hierarchy()` method.

-3. **Force Simulation**
+* **Force Simulation**
-    D3’s force simulation calculates $(x, y)$ positions for nodes and links dynamically based on the current state.
+D3’s force simulation dynamically calculates node and link positions
+$(x, y)$ based on the current graph state.

-4. **Rendering**
+* **Rendering**
 Nodes and links are rendered as SVG elements.
-React manages the top-level application state while D3 handles the specific layout math and SVG interactions.
+React manages the top-level application state, while D3 handles layout calculations and SVG interactions.

-5. **User Interaction**
+* **User Interaction**
-    Clicking a node selects it and highlights related elements.
-The `SidePanel` updates, and users can add/delete nodes or expand/collapse branches, triggering an automatic re-render of the graph.
+Clicking a node selects and highlights related elements.
+The **SidePanel** updates in real time, allowing users to add or delete nodes, expand or collapse branches, and trigger automatic graph re-rendering.

 ---

 ## ✨ Key Features